FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

         It has been programatically checked that the pointer is well aligned before this point.
 Ref 31
-MISRA Rule 11.4 warns about casting pointer to a different size of pointer.
+MISRA Rule 11.4 warns about casting pointer to an integer and vice versa.
-        The casting is used here to help checksum calculation.
-It is intentional
+        Here, the poiner to the starting byte of the packet is cast to an integer which is then used to see whether the pointer is well aligned or not.
+It is not used to access any pointer values.
+Thus, this violation can be safely suppressed.

 Ref 54
 There are two values which can indicate an invalid socket: